-Conversion optimization is a science and there is an entire industry of user interaction consultants who command very high wages helping companies design their ecommerce sites.
-A conversion is anything from getting a user to register on your website, to adding a product to the shopping cart, to clicking the Buy Now button and ultimately clicking the Submit button after entering their credit card information.
-Before you spend the big bucks on a website conversion specialist, have a look at concise article.
+Conversion optimization is a science and there is an entire industry of user interaction consultants who command very high wages helping companies design their eCommerce sites.
+A conversion is anything from getting a user to register on your website, to add a product to the shopping cart, to clicking the Buy Now button, and ultimately clicking the Submit button after entering their credit card information.
+Before you spend the big bucks on a website conversion specialist, have a look at a concise article.
 Pamela Hazelton from Practical eCommerce provides a very straightforward approach to designing web pages for high conversion.

-If you’re selling a commodity like product or service that can be purchased just about anywhere online, the it can be really difficult to compete.
-Large internet retailer have recently started using technology such as bots, artificial intelligence, and robots to lower the cost of customer service and still offer a great customer experience.
-Smaller businesses don’t always have the budget to invest in these types of innovation, but Richard Adhikari from eComomerce Times offers some very practical tips on how to provide great customer service without breaking the bank account.
+If you’re selling a commodity like a product or service that can be purchased just about anywhere online, then it can be really difficult to compete.
+Large internet retailers have recently started using technology such as bots, artificial intelligence, and robots to lower the cost of customer service and still offer a great customer experience.
+Smaller businesses don’t always have the budget to invest in these types of innovations, but Richard Adhikari from eCommerce Times offers some very practical tips on how to provide great customer service without breaking the bank account.